 Its a breathing coach which leaves it up to every user’s choice whether he wants to take maximum advantage of the surrounding air (by opening his mouth)

 throttle it to 50% by simply – closing the mouth.

 Attention!
 This will immediately ‚beam‘ you up to altitude levels of 2500 meters and above.
 Therefore NaSA fulfills the demands for ‚train-high-rest-low‚ regimens and frees the athlete from long and expensive journeys to altitude camps, hypoxic chambers and oxygen tents.

 What is more, the user of the valve always remains his own master of the hypoxic situation.
 Thus, it enables her/him to study, vary and modulate the particular physio-chemical reactions which will accompany the self-made oxygen deprivation.

 is notable after a few applications already: increased oxygen intake, increased economy of moving patterns, better blood parameters and last but definitely not least: increased wellbeing.

 Contact firstname.lastname@example.org for more information.

-For those dependent on asthma remedies NaSA(pat.) may offer a realistic chance for reduction.
-Of course this will have to be executed under the guidance of an experienced practitioner or breathing therapist skilled to the art of NaSA-breathing.
+For those dependent on asthma remedies NaSA(pat.) may offer a realistic chance for relief.
+Of course a cure will have to be executed under the guidance of an experienced practitioner or breathing therapist skilled to the art of NaSA-breathing.

 By no means does the present publication indicate a healing process nor offer a cure to illness.
 Also it declines any responsibility for experiments carried out by unskilled personnel.